lsst-sqre/sqr-016/index.rst

 - Release notes from the T/CAMs for Pipelines, SUI, and DAX
 - Characterisation report from the DM or SQuaRE scientist
-- Known issues from the T/CAM for SQuaRE
+- Known issues and pre-requisites from the T/CAM for SQuaRE
 - Before merging to master, ask the Documentation Engineer to review

 c.l.o stubb
 -----------